lucianoiam/consul/README.md

 *Control Surface Library*

+This is a VST 2/3 plugin that provides a web user interface for controlling other plugins supporting MIDI learn.
+The user interface is primarily designed for touch devices.
+The plugin is self-contained and no additional software is required; just drop it into the same chain (and before) the target plugin.

+Example use case: tweak Amplitube parameters from a Wi-Fi tablet.

+Current development status:

 - Backend : complete
 - Frontend : complete
 - Documentation : null for the moment

+Known bugs: VST3 not working on Ableton Live (VST2 on this DAW).

 Android users have a look at [pisco](https://github.com/lucianoiam/pisco)